cainmagi/Dockerfiles/manual-xubuntu/file-browser.md

 After finishing the above configurations, you can save your image.
 Your configurations will be remembered.

-> :warning: Note that this command line is not a `bash` commandline.
+> :warning: Note that this command line is not a `bash` command line.
 Running a program is OK, but many commands are restricted.

 ### Run with a different root folder